appuio/ops-techlab/labs/22_installation.md

 https://console.user[X].lab.openshift.ch/console/
 ```

-6. You can download the client binary from the OpenShift console and use it from your local workstation.
+6. You can download the client binary and use it from your local workstation.
 The binary is available for Linux, macOS and Windows. (optional)
 ```
 https://console.user[X].lab.openshift.ch/console/extensions/clients/
 ```